(Palm-Print

 (One of the small businesses that "fuel" the economy--in this case, with donuts, Pike Place Market, Seattle.)

+"How g….d…. dumb do they think we are?” a friend of mine used to exclaim every time he heard a dubious bit of political rhetoric.
 I couldn’t help but think of that sardonic friend and his favorite rhetorical question Just this morning.
 A Republican pundit on “Meet the Press” was warning that Obama’s health care plan would hurt small businesses and that we have to depend on small businesses to fuel our economy by creating jobs.

 This, of course, has been a Republican article of faith ever since the reign of Ronald Reagan.
 I don’t understand why the opposition never seems to challenge the Republicans on this point.
 In my experience, those same small businesses are the ones that typically pay the minimum wage and offer no benefits.
 How can that fuel the economy?